Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

 \subsubsection{FunCATE}

 For feature supervision, we perform functional finger-guided cue extraction on Exo images, primarily implemented by the FunCATE module.
 Specifically, as shown in Fig.~\ref{FuncExtractp}, we first use the network \( \phi_2 \) for gesture recognition on Exo images.
 In our case, \( \phi_2 \) is MediaPipe~\cite{lugaresi2019mediapipe}, which has the advantage of accurate landmark detection.
-It can obtain $21$ key points' 3D (x, y, z) coordinates of the human hand.
+It can obtain $21$ key points' \YFF{2D ($x$, $y$)} coordinates of the human hand.

-Then, we apply our proposed functional finger determination algorithm, FuncExtract, which will be detailed in section C, to obtain the 3D (x, y, z) coordinates of the functional fingertip.
-We consider the area with radius \( r \) around these coordinates as our region of interest (ROI) region.
-Finally, by performing ROI feature extraction on the multi-granularity features \( F_{\text{mul}} \), we obtain the final fine-grained affordance features.
-The ROI feature extraction process is mathematically formulated as follows:
+Then, we apply our proposed functional finger determination algorithm, FuncExtract, to obtain the \YFF{2D ($x$, $y$)} coordinates of the functional fingertip.
+We consider the area with radius \( r \) around these coordinates as our fine ROI.